Leoleojames1/Agent_Chef/README.md

    conda activate AgentChef
    ```

-3. Clone the Repository INTO HOME FOLDER:
+3. Clone the Repository INTO HOME FOLDER, or your desired dir on windows:

    ```bash
    cd ~